pharmaverse/admiral/README.md

 ## References and Documentation

-* Please go to [Get Started](https://pharmaverse.github.io/admiral/articles/admiral.html) section to start using `{admiral}`
+* Please go to [Get Started](https://pharmaverse.github.io/admiral/articles/admiral.html) section to start using `{admiral}`.
 * Please see the [pharmaverse YouTube channel](https://www.youtube.com/channel/UCxQFEv8HNqM01DXzdQLCy6Q) for videos related to `{admiral}`.
-* Please see the [Programming Strategy](https://pharmaverse.github.io/admiraldev/articles/programming_strategy.html) to understand how functions are created
+* Please see the [Programming Strategy](https://pharmaverse.github.io/admiraldev/articles/programming_strategy.html) to understand how functions are created.
-* Please see the [FAQ](https://pharmaverse.github.io/admiral/articles/faq.html) for the most frequent questions
+* Please see the [FAQ](https://pharmaverse.github.io/admiral/articles/faq.html) for the most frequent questions.
-* Please see the [Contribution Model](https://pharmaverse.github.io/admiral/articles/contribution_model.html) for how to get involved with making contributions
+* Please see the [Contribution Model](https://pharmaverse.github.io/admiral/articles/contribution_model.html) for how to get involved with making contributions.
-* Please see [FAQ: R and Package Versions](https://pharmaverse.github.io/admiral/articles/faq.html#why-do-we-use-a-certain-r-version-and-package-versions-for-development) for why we develop with certain R and package versions.
+* Please see [FAQ: R and Package Versions](https://pharmaverse.github.io/admiral/articles/faq.html#why-do-we-use-a-certain-r-version-and-package-versions-for-development). for why we develop with certain R and package versions.

 ## Pharmaverse Blog